 Doing your own faucet repair may seem daunting, but once you learn the basics, modern faucets like a Moen faucet repair are fairly easy.
 In fact, the hardest step to fix a leaky faucet is usually finding the right replacement parts for fixes like a Moen faucet repair.
 In this article, we’ll tell you how to find replacement parts for something like a Moen kitchen faucet repair and show you how to stop spout drips on the three main types of single-lever faucets: rotary ball, cartridge and ceramic disc.
 We’re showing kitchen faucets and kitchen faucet repair for a dripping faucet, but you can fix most single-lever bath faucets using the same procedures.
 We’ll also show you how to stop leaks around the base of the spout and fix leaking faucets.

 The tools you’ll need for this how to fix a leaky faucet project vary a little depending on the faucet you’re repairing.
 You’ll probably need an Allen wrench to remove the handle.
 Buy a set of small Allen wrenches, and you’ll be prepared for all kinds of leaking faucets.
 Most repairs also require screwdrivers and a large slip-joint pliers.

 Follow These Basics For All Faucet Repairs

-Before you start, examine the faucet closely to determine where the water is coming from.
+Before you start, examine the dripping faucet closely to determine where the water is coming from.
 Leaks around the base of the spout require a different repair than a drip from the end of the spout.